-There are minimal changes between the 2000, 2002, and 2004 biennial reviews.
-In fact, only one species (the gray banded kingsnake) has been added to the state list of threatened and endangered species since 1991.11 Since that time, two species were removed because they became extinct and two species were removed because they were no longer considered native species.
-Other changes have been fairly minimal, including the uplisting of 2 species from threatened to endangered in the 2000 biennial review and the recommendation in the 2004 biennial review to uplist 2 additional species.
+There are minimal changes between the biennial reviews conducted between 2000-2006 biennial reviews.
+In fact, only one species (the gray banded kingsnake) has been added to the state list of threatened and endangered species since 1991.
+Since that time, two species were removed because they became extinct and two species were removed because they were no longer considered native species.
+There have been an average of two uplisting recommendations in biennial reviews from 2000-2006.

-11See New Mexico Department of Game and Fish.
+9See New Mexico Department of Game and Fish.
 2000.
 "Threatened and Endangered Species of New Mexico.
 Biennial Rview and Recommendations."
 Discussion of changes to list is at p. i.

 The rather static nature of the state listing program sharply contrasts with the biodiversity crisis in which this state finds itself.
-Across the 50 states, New Mexico ranks #3 in the nation in terms of the number of mammalian species at risk, #2 in terms of the number of bird species at risk, #3 in terms of the number of reptilian species at risk.12
+Across the 50 states, New Mexico ranks #3 in the nation in terms of the number of mammalian species at risk, #2 in terms of the number of bird species at risk, #3 in terms of the number of reptilian species at risk.
+10

 Indeed, species which clearly merit state listing have been denied this designation.
 A telling case study is the lesser prairie chicken.
 In 1997, conservation groups petitioned NMDGF to study this species for possible state listing.
-Following an investigation, NMDGF's director recommended in 1999 that the State Wildlife Commission list the species as threatened.
+Following an investigation, your agency's director recommended in 1999 that the State Wildlife Commission list the species as threatened.
 The director made this request three times.
-The Commission failed to list the species and the director withdrew the recommendation.13
+The Commission failed to list the species and the director withdrew the recommendation.11

 In addition, a NMDGF memo from 1998 indicates that at least 54 other species should be assessed for inclusion on the state list.
-Yet, progress toward listing on these species has not been made.14 We urge listing of more native fauna species and subspecies to ensure that the New Mexico species program is a systematic and comprehensive one.
+Yet, progress toward listing on these species has not been made.
+We urge listing of more native fauna species and subspecies to ensure that the New Mexico species program is a systematic and comprehensive one.